mnemonic-no/act-scio/scripts/feeds/README.md

 # Feed downloader; used to submit to SCIO

-Downloads both full and partial feeds, as well as downloads any pdf,doc,xls,csv,txt,json,xml files that are refereneced in the feed.
+Downloads both full and partial feeds, as well as downloads any pdf,doc,xls,csv,txt,json,xml files that are referenced in the feed.

 ## Release Notes